cloud-native-everything/nsp-kafka-prometheus/README.md

 ### Create and Activate Virtual Environment

+tested with:
+* NSP 23.8
+* Linux Rocky 9

 It is recommended to use a virtual environment to isolate project dependencies.
 Use the following commands to create and activate a virtual environment:

 ```bash